s-amberg/cpla/week06/README.md

 ### Advanced: Make your BoundedBuffer work with non-default-constructible classes
 For example, the following class would not be default-constructible.
 ```
-struct X{
+struct X {
   X(int i) : x{i}{}
   int x;
 };
 ```
+Allocating arrays (`std::array<X, 5>` or plain C-arrays `X[5]`) of a type that cannot be default constructed, requires specifying the elements of that array upon allocation.
+Therefore, it is not possible to use an array of `X` as a buffer, as we would need to supply all elements upfront.

-The solution will require you to allocate "raw" storage by using `operator new[]` for a reasonably sized character array and placement new into that array.
+The solution will require you to allocate "raw" storage by using `operator new[]` for a reasonably sized array and placement `new` into that array.
+The most suitable type is `std::byte`.
 Please make sure, that alignment and sizing of the array follow the rules for the template argument type.

+You have to consider the following properties when implementing this feature:
+* All constructors have to allocate that `std::byte` array with enough size to hold all elements of the buffer. `sizeof(Type[capacity])` allows you to figure out how many bytes you need to store `capacity` number of `Type` elements.
+* The copy constructor must copy all valid elements from the buffer argument.
+* The move constructor can simply swap its state with the buffer argument's state.
+* Copy assignment can use the copy constructor to clone the other buffer and then just swap the content of the `this` object with the content of the copy.
+* Move assigment can just swap the contents
+* However, both assignments should to nothing when the argument is the same object as the `this` object.
+* The destructor must delete all elements in the buffer before releasing the memory.
+It must not release non-allocated elements.
+This is cruicial as the memory (`std::byte[]`) is not aware of its content.
+Even when managed through a `std::unique_ptr` this will not change.

 Here are example test cases for non-default-constructible elements: https:files/NonDefaultConstructibleTypeTests.zip